tanshen/fast-rcnn/README.md

 x2 = float(get_data_from_tag(obj, 'xmax')) - 1
 y2 = float(get_data_from_tag(obj, 'ymax')) - 1
 ```
-Finally, Do not forget to `import` your new file: `import datasets.kaggle`
+Finally, Do not forget to `import` your file: `import datasets.kaggle`

 ### factory.py
 There're some lines you have to modify: